Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Introduction

+Currently, there is a lack of systematic empirical evidence on whether multiple interdependent requirements can be effectively tested using a weighted single-objective RL (\sorl), or whether multi-objective reinforcement learning (\morl), which inherently handles multiple objectives such as safety and performance by simultaneously optimizing multiple criteria through learned control policies, is necessary for adaptive testing of AVs in complex, dynamic, and uncertain environments~\cite{6918520,hayes2022practical}.

+To address this gap, we present an empirical evaluation comparing \sorl with \morl for generating critical AV scenarios that simultaneously test multiple interdependent requirements.
+For \morl, we adopt Envelope Q-learning (EQL)~\cite{yang2019generalized}, a generalized algorithm that learns a single policy network to optimize multiple objectives by dynamically adjusting the agent’s preferences, i.e., the relative importance of each objective during training.
+For \sorl, we adopt a single-objective RL approach based on Deep Q-learning~\cite{mnih2015human}, where multiple objectives are combined into a single reward function through equal weighting.
+We evaluate \morl and \sorl using an end-to-end AV controller (Interfuser~\cite{shao2023safety}) and a high-fidelity simulator (CARLA~\cite{dosovitskiy2017carla}) across six roads covering diverse driving conditions.

+Overall, our results indicate that \morl and \sorl achieve comparable effectiveness but differ in how requirement violations are manifested, with \morl generating a larger number of violation scenarios while \sorl tends to produce violations of higher severity.
+The relative effectiveness of the two approaches also varies across different objective combinations and road structures.
+In addition, \morl consistently demonstrates superior scenario diversity, generating a broader and more varied set of test scenarios.
+We also analyze the results in depth to identify the relative strengths and limitations of each approach, highlighting the necessity of explicitly considering requirement dependencies in RL-based AV testing.
+Based on this analysis, we derive insights into the relative suitability of \morl and \sorl for AV scenario generation, offering preliminary guidance for researchers and practitioners.

-To summarize, the contributions of this paper are: 1) To test multiple interdependent AV requirements, we propose a novel MORL-based approach, \method, that generates critical scenarios to violate multiple requirements by adaptively configuring the AV's operating environment; 2) We formulate the AV testing problem using a multi-objective Markov decision process (MOMDP) and solve it using the EQL algorithm; 3) We conduct an empirical evaluation and compare \method with two baselines.
-The results show that \method outperforms baselines in terms of violating multiple requirements simultaneously and achieves a more balanced performance in optimizing multiple objectives.
+To summarize, the contributions of this paper are: 1) We present a systematic empirical evaluation comparing \sorl and \morl for generating critical AV scenarios that violate multiple interdependent requirements, highlighting the impact of requirement dependencies on testing effectiveness and scenario diversity; 2) We demonstrate how to formulate the AV testing problem as a multi-objective Markov decision process (MOMDP) and solve it using the EQL algorithm, guiding researchers to draw inspiration from this formulation for other software engineering problems; 3) We investigate the trade-offs and key factors influencing the performance of \sorl and \morl, and discuss their implications for selecting between the two algorithms in AV testing, providing empirical insights and preliminary guidance for researchers and practitioners.